With Taliban surging in Afghanistan as US withdraws, Biden to pitch 'diplomatic solution'

 In recent weeks the Taliban’s offensive has resulted in it taking control of several districts.
 On Wednesday, Afghan officials said Taliban fighters had entered Qala-e-Naw, the capital of the Badghis province in the northwest of the country.

 "The enemy has entered the city, all the districts have fallen.
-The fighting has started inside the city," Badghis Governor Hessamuddin Shams said, according to Al Jazeera.
+The fighting has started inside the city," Badghis Gov. Hessamuddin Shams said, according to Al Jazeera.

 TALIBAN SURGES AS BIDEN PULLS US TROOPS OUT OF AFGHANISTAN, WITH EXPERTS WARNING OF ‘FOREIGN POLICY DISASTER’